MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/assess.md

 ms.topic: conceptual
 ms.prod: sql
 ---
-# Configure on-demand SQL assessment for Arc enabled SQL Server instance
+# Configure on-demand SQL assessment for Azure Arc enabled SQL Server instance

-You can enable SQL assessment for your SQL Server instances on premises by following these steps.
+You can enable SQL assessment for your SQL Server instances by following these steps.

 ## Prerequisites